lokesh/lokesh-dhakar/README.md

 Example [Metalsmith + Nunjucks demo site](https://github.com/voorhoede/demo-metalsmith-nunjucks).

-## To-do
-- Add a clear "Available for work"-esque label related to Product Management search.

 ### Next
 - Update this readme.
 Decide on wether to keep or update the following pages: running , notes, page, places, sketches, and inspiration